BetSmartMedia/Lazorse/_sources/matching_semantics.txt

 URI Template matching
 ----------------------------------

-The matching semantics for URI templates are an addition to the RFC that specifies their expansion algorithm.
+The matching semantics for URI templates are an addition to the `RFC that specifies their expansion algorithm`_.
 Unfortunately, the nature of the expansion algorithm makes round-trip expansion and parsing of URIs inconsistent unless the following rules are followed:

   * All parameters, excepting query string parameters, are required.
   * Query string parameters cannot do positional matching.
 E.g. ?one&two&three